Young Dezzie - Just Another Day

 The only sound was the rhythmic "Ka-thunk" of the tires hitting the joints in the pavement as we silently drove down that dark, empty road.
 I wondered, "Am I really hiding, here in the silence?
 Or is he perfectly aware."

 Dad kept a loaded .38 in the glove box of the pickup.
-I hoped it was there, and began waiting for an opportunity to grab it.
-The man nodded off asleep, then caught himself, jerking his head back up, then nodded off again.
+I hoped it was there and began waiting for an opportunity to grab it.
+The man nodded off asleep, then caught himself, jerking his head upward with a snort, then nodded off again.

 “Was I over reacting?” alone, and fighting panic?
-I turned my head.
+Almost involuntarily, my head slowly rotated until he was in full view.
 A sleeping monster was beside me.

-In one quick motion, I popped open the glove box, and grabbed the .38 revolver.
+In one quick motion, I reached over him and popped open the glove box and grabbed the .38 revolver.
 As he turned toward me, I stood on the brakes with both feet.
 And, with the tires screaming and the truck sliding sideways across the pavement, I pointed, and squeezed the trigger.
 The sound was deafening, concussive.
 The passenger side window shattered.

-His expression turn to shock.
+His expression turned to shock.
 I liked that.
 I had the advantage, and gained a defiant, militant confidence.